fastlane/fastlane/README.md

 - You get a great overview of all your screens, running on all available simulators without the need to manually start it hundreds of times
 - Easy verification that localizations fit into labels on all screen dimensions
 - Easy verification for translators (without an iDevice) that translations do make sense in real App context

-###Why use ```snapshot``` instead of....

-I've been using many other solutions out there.
-Unfortunately none of them were perfect.
-The biggest issue was random timeouts of ```Instruments``` when starting the script.
-This problem is solved with ```snapshot```

-- **UI Automation in Instruments**: Instruments can only run your app on one device in one language.
-You have to manually switch it.
-- **[ui-screen-shooter](https://github.com/jonathanpenn/ui-screen-shooter)**: This is the best alternative out there right now.
-It's based on AppleScript, you can not update it properly and there are quite some hacks in there. ```snapshot``` uses a very similar technique - just in a clean and maintainable Ruby gem.
-- **[Subliminal](https://github.com/inkling/Subliminal)**: A good approach to write the interaction code in Objective C. Unfortunately the project seems to be dead and doesn't work with the latest version of Xcode yet.
-Also, it requires modifications of your Xcode project and schemes, which might break some other things.

 # Installation